Supporting employers to adopt and expand workforce nutrition programmes

 Today’s consumer goods retailers and brands are important employers within communities around the world, so there is a clear case for our industry to play an active role in supporting employees to live healthier.
 However, there are shortcomings with current workplace programmes.
 For example, only a small percent of the global workforce who work in corporate offices in high income countries have access to healthy food options at work and most employers in supply chains provide food to meet a regulatory requirement; and is not necessarily nutritious.

 Beyond employee health, we also know that workplace nutrition and health programmes can have significant benefits for employees, employers and the society.
 At an organisational-level, healthy employees can lead to reduced absenteeism, enhanced productivity, lower rates of accidents and mistakes, greater job satisfaction and financial benefits.
 And, at the macro-level, we see healthy employees having a positive impact on the implementation of the UN Sustainable Development Goals, specifically SDG 2 (zero hunger), SDG 3 (good health and wellbeing) and SDG 8 (decent work and economic growth).

-However, our members understand that employers face various challenges in implementing workforce nutrition programmes at scale.
-These challenges include lack of awareness, limited incentive, high resource requirement and complex implementation.
-Through the Workforce Nutrition Alliance, we aim to demonstrate value and simplify the implementation process to help employers overcome these challenges by taking employers on a journey.
-This journey will include a self-assessment of current situation, setting targets and making commitments, developing a plan to meet the targets, accessing implementation support, monitoring and reporting on impact, and reaping the rewards.
+This journey will include a self-assessment of the current situation, setting targets and making commitments, developing a plan to meet the targets, accessing implementation support, monitoring and reporting on impact, and reaping the rewards.